PATRICK GEORGE: FROM PROSE TO POETRY

-There is no doubt that Patrick George was one of the very great painters of the last 50 years, and he was recognized as such by his fellow artists.
+There is no doubt that Patrick George (1923 - 2016) was one of the very great painters of the last 50 years, and he was recognized as such by his fellow artists.
 Patrick George is best known for the magical series of landscapes of Suffolk which he painted after he moved there in 1961.
 These are lyrical paintings of a rare talent, working in the footsteps of Constable and Gainsborough.
 As he grew older he produced some of his best work, shimmering paintings of a flickering radiance, authority and intensity, every slight touch painted with great care.
-There are magnificent examples of these in the exhibition, as well as three of his penetrating and perceptive portraits.